andrewmk/rpi-kivy/README.md

 # rpi-kivy
-Docker image for running Kivy apps on a Raspberry Pi 3
+Docker image for running Kivy apps on a Raspberry Pi 3.
+Based largely on the work here https://github.com/shaunmulligan/resin-kivy plus scraps from around the internet.

 ## Install Raspbian stretch
 ## Install docker